Frequently Asked Questions

 How do I apply for a Building Permit?

 To apply for a Building Permit, you must submit a completed permit application along with all required supporting documents and a plan processing fee.
-A complete application can be submitted at the Permits Counter in City Hall.
+A complete application may be submitted at the Permits Counter in City Hall.

 What are the fees for a Building Permit?